mdn/content/files/en-us/web/svg/element/view/index.md

 {{SVGRef}}

 The `<view>` SVG element defines a particular view of the SVG document.
-It is used by referencing the element’s id as the target fragment of a URL.
+It is used by referencing the element's id as the target fragment of a URL.

 ## Usage context